-She holds undergraduate degrees in Music and History from Birmingham-Southern College, where she embarked on her first substantive project with Syrian refugees, a documentary on Jordan's Zaatari refugee camp, 'Zaatari: Jordan's Newest City'.
-That work led her to the programme in Refugee Studies at Oxford and a TEDx talk in Birmingham, AL. Her interest in music continues with the organisation of Damj, an ensemble formed with two other Arab heritage musicians dedicated to creating a new musical tradition out of the traditions of east and west.
+Dunya formerly joined the Woolf Institute as a Researcher and Outreach Officer for the Living in Harmony project in March 2018.
+She also holds undergraduate degrees in Music and History from Birmingham-Southern College, where she embarked on her first substantive project with Syrian refugees, a documentary on Jordan's Zaatari refugee camp, 'Zaatari: Jordan's Newest City'.
+That work led her to the program in Refugee Studies at Oxford and a TEDx talk in Birmingham, AL. Her interest in music continues with the organisation of Damj, an ensemble formed with two other Arab heritage musicians dedicated to creating a new musical tradition out of the traditions of east and west.

 - Recent Publications

 'Playlist: The Music of Syrian Exile'.
 The New Humanitarian 25 April 2022.

 '"Do Like You Did in Aleppo": Negotiating Space and Place Among Syrian Musicians in Istanbul'.
 Journal of Refugee Studies, Vol. 34, No.2 (June 2021): 1370-1386.

 With Naohiko Omata and Nuha Abdo.
 'Integration of Resettled Syrian Refugees in Oxford: Preliminary Study in 2018'.
 Refugee Studies Centre Working Paper Series No. 129, September 2019.

 'My Hidden Misconceptions About Refugees'.
 Refugees Deeply, 29 June 2017.

 'The Study of Syrian Refugees: From the Academic to the Actual'.
 Oxford International Relations Society Blog, 3 March 2017.

 'The "Organized Hypocrisy" of Western Refugee Policy'.
 Oxford International Relations Society Blog, 17 May 2017.